-While it's the European lotteries that first took the initiative, match-fixing and manipulation of sporting competitions often have a global dimension.
+While it was the European Lotteries Association that first took the initiative, match-fixing and manipulation of sporting competitions often have a global dimension.
 For this reason, since the June 2011 EL Congress in Helsinki, Finland, EL and the WLA have worked together to create a global sports monitoring system, based on the existing ELMS, but broadened to include the co-operation of lotteries from all continents.
-As well, in addition to offering global coverage, it's the aim to automate operational efficiency through the use of new technology and to widen the scoop of the monitored markets.
+In addition to offering global coverage, it aims to automate efficiency through the use of new technology and to widen the scoop of the monitored markets.

-Continuing this effort, the WLA General Meeting in Montréal September 12, 2012, adopted a resolution which gave the WLA Executive Committee the mandate to identify a global solution together with representatives of the Regional Lottery Associations.
+Continuing this effort, the WLA General Meeting in Montréal on September 12, 2012 adopted a resolution which gave the WLA Executive Committee the mandate to identify a global solution together with representatives of the Regional Lottery Associations.
 The result of this joint effort is the establishment of the Global Lottery Monitoring System (GLMS).